Reality Check: Commonwealth countries where it is illegal to be gay

 Out of those, 37 have laws that criminalise homosexuality.

-That number may fall by one after a court ruling in Trinidad and Tobago this month found that laws banning gay sex were unconstitutional.
+That number will fall by one after a court ruling in Trinidad and Tobago this month found that laws banning gay sex were unconstitutional.

 However there may be an appeal.